okap2012/dynamics365-docs-odata-apis/WebAPI-reference/index.md

  An `EnumType` represents an enumeration type in an OData v4 entity model.

  <xref:Microsoft.Dynamics.CRM.MetadataEntityTypeIndex>
- Metadata EntityTypes represent the types used in the Dynamics 365 version 9.0 metadata model.
+ Metadata EntityTypes represent the types used in the Dynamics 365 customer engagement metadata model.
 For information about using these entity types, see [Use the Web API with Dynamics 365 metadata](assetId:///a0edc029-c6db-48ac-9538-b0270fe94440).

  <xref:Microsoft.Dynamics.CRM.SolutionIndex>
  Solutions include components that are available in the Web API.
 Solutions can include custom entities, attributes, entity relationships, and custom actions which change the